adlumal/hnswlib-mmap/README.md

 A fork of [hnswlib](https://github.com/nmslib/hnswlib) with memory-mapped storage and graph-only index support for large-scale vector search.

-This fork adds two features for working with indexes that exceed available RAM:
+This fork adds three features for working with indexes that exceed available RAM:

-1. **Mmap-backed storage**: Use memory-mapped files instead of malloc during index construction
-2. **Graph-only mode**: Store only the graph structure (~95% smaller), with vectors provided externally
+1. **Graph-only mode**: Store only the graph structure (~95% smaller), with vectors provided externally
+2. **FP16 external vectors**: Use half-precision vectors with on-the-fly conversion
+3. **Sharded indexes**: Build indexes larger than RAM by splitting into independently-built shards

 These features enable building and searching HNSW indexes with hundreds of millions of vectors on memory-constrained systems.